maty21/vscode-mocha-latte/README.md

 * All tests in the workspace
 * All or failed tests in last run
 * Tests that match a Regular Expression
+* Tests that the current cursor position (or the current file)
 * One test that you pick from a list

 ### How it works